davidmcclure/stacks/docs/cluster.md

 ## Directory layout

-The stacks data on Sherlock sits in two places.
-First, the source code is deployed to the lab's shared home directory:
+The Stacks deployment on Sherlock sits in two places.
+First, the source code and configuration files are deployed in the lab's shared home directory.

-`/share/PI/malgeehe/code/stacks`
+- Source code: `/share/PI/malgeehe/code/stacks`
+- Configuration: `/share/PI/malgeehe/config/stacks`
+- SLURM job submissions: `/share/PI/malgeehe/sbatch/stacks`

 And, the data sits on the scratch disk: